 Brand collaborations simply make sense in a competitive retail landscape where different retailers can leverage their strengths to raise their own profile while better connecting with consumers.

-As Millenials and Gen Z continues to make up a larger percentage of American consumers, retailers are shifting to better represent the values and preferences of those demographics.
+As Millennials and Gen Z make up a larger percentage of American consumers, retailers are shifting to better represent the values and preferences of those demographics.
 Studies show that younger shoppers seek out products and stores that offer a unique experience—they value personalization, social connection, and authenticity in their shopping experiences.

 With the rise of YouTube and Instagram influencers as well as massive online communities like Reddit, consumers can find a niche for any number of hobbies and interests.
 Retailers are currently leveraging those communities to make sales, collect feedback, and improve their product offerings.
 This trend will continue into 2020 and beyond as younger shoppers enter the workforce.